Alexandermafi/git_for_dummies/README.md

 - git fetch -> Receives a truck full of goods but does NOT put them into your inventory

-# 2. Terminal commands (a selection)
+# 2. Unix commands (a selection)

-These are all the commands that work in the terminal (the command line).
+These are all the UNIX commands that work in the command line (e.g. Terminal).
 More details here: https://www.oliverelliott.org/article/computing/tut_unix/#100UsefulUnixCommands

 It's necessary to learn a few basic operating system concepts like how to operate on files, directories, and file systems with the command line.